BEST Malaysia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Malaysia - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Malaysia.
 Choose from the best cruise deals and specials for Malaysia cruises.
 Save up to 68% on last minute Malaysia cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

 Popular Malaysia cruises often sail to Melbourne, Cape Town, Adelaide, Durban and Apia, Samoa (formerly Western Samoa) during their cruise itinerary.
-Malaysia cruises could leave from Laem Chabang, Bangkok, Cape Town, Mumbai, Tahiti and Yokohama.
+Malaysia cruises could leave from Laem Chabang, Bangkok, Cape Town, Mumbai, Tahiti and Tanah Ampo.
 Most commonly, Malaysia cruises sail for 3-5 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.